 1. Purchase Tickets in Advance: Buying tickets on the day of the visit is not recommended.
 It is recommended by most tours that travelers plan their journey at least six months in advance.
 In some cases, the Inca Trail climb that culminates at Machu Picchu fills up almost an entire year in advance, particularly during high season.
 It is in the best interest to make preparations as long in advance.

-2. Tourists can pay extra fees: When tourists buy their tickets, they have the option of paying an additional fee if they want to trek the mountains that surround the ruins.
+2. Tourists can pay extra fees: When tourists buy their tickets, they can pay an additional fee if they want to trek the mountains surrounding the ruins.
 Visitors who want to climb Huayna Picchu should get their admission tickets at least three months in advance, but visitors who want to climb Machu Picchu Mountain must buy their tickets between three and four weeks prior to their trip.

 3. Visit Machu Picchu in the Morning: If a visitor has acquired an access ticket for the morning time slot, it is extremely unlikely that they will ask the tourist to leave the site at noon.